walmartlabs/concord-website/docs/plugins/concord.md

   - log: "Done: ${jobs}"
 ```

-This is very useful to reduce the amount of Concord Agents needed: with
+This can be very useful to reduce the amount of Concord Agents needed: with
 `suspend: true` while the parent process waits for a child process, it doesn't
 consume any resources, including Agent workers.